 Though betrayals cause severed trust, it doesn’t have to mean the end of the relationship.
 There are steps that can be taken to help you and your spouse mend the marriage and begin healing.
 But, you have to realize healing is not a linear process.
-Instead, it is full of ups and downs, and sometimes the end result may be different than what you initially set out to achieve.
+Instead, it is full of ups and downs, and sometimes the outcomes may be different than what you initially set out to achieve.

-Due to the complicated nature of this healing process, you may want to consider reaching out for professional support.
+Due to the complicated nature of this betrayal trauma and healing process, you may want to consider reaching out for professional support.
 The best resource for support in a marital betrayal is a counselor who specializes in relationships.
 I know finding a counselor can be challenging, so maybe consider an online resource that helps support you through the process.
 Regain.us is an online platform where you can find licensed counselors who specialize in marital problems and is a simple place to start.

 15 Steps to Get Over Betrayal In A Marriage

 These fifteen steps to help heal from betrayal are broken into three phases.
 The first five steps focus on finding out about the affair, sitting with your emotions, and finding sources of support.